-shock.
-This result indicates that households that have adopted mobile money are less likely to diversify their income base, possibly because these households do not need to do so to smooth consumption but are insured against shocks through remittances facilitated by mobile money.
-This may enable the affected households to concentrate on agricultural production, maintaining productivity of the farmland in periods after droughts, for example, through water resource management, which is particularly relevant for rain-fed agricultural practices (Rockström et al. 2010).
+through remittances facilitated by mobile money.
+This may enable the affected households to concentrate on agricultural production, maintaining productivity of the farmland in periods after droughts, for example through water resource management, which is particularly relevant for rain-fed agricultural practices (Rockström et al. 2010).

 Next we are interested in understanding whether we find a similar effect for child labor supply in line with the negative effect we documented for educational investments and the mediating role of mobile money.
-In Tanzania, as in many Sub-Saharan African countries, children are frequently engaging in child labor, either in agriculture or in formal employment (Kondylis and Manacorda 2012; International Labor Office 2017).
-In Column 2, we report the results for the nonagricultural labor supply of children.
-Rainfall shocks have an even more pronounced impact on children's labor participation; a one standard deviation negative rainfall shock leads to a 4.2 percentage point increase in child labor supply, which is almost a 100 percent increase compared with the relatively small mean.
+In Tanzania, as in many Sub-Saharan African countries, children are frequently engaging in child labor, either in agriculture or in formal employment (Kondylis and Manacorda 2012, ILO 2017).
+In column (2), we report the results for the nonagricultural labor supply of children.
+A Rainfall shocks have an even more pronounced impact on children's labor participation; a one standard deviation negative rainfall shock leads to a 4.2-percentage point increase in child labor supply, which is almost a 100-percent increase compared with the relatively small mean.
 Once more, mobile money is effective in shielding households from the negative consequences of droughts, reducing the child labor supply in households with mobile money.
 Overall, the findings are consistent with the effects estimated for educational inputs, where mobile money helped to shield children from the negative impact of rainfall shocks.
 To complement this result, we estimate the effect of rainfall and mobile money on an indicator variable on whether children participate in household chores, such as fetching water or collecting firewood, the day before the survey.

-Finally, we look at the effect of rainfall shocks and mobile money on children engaging in household chores, which could also partially explain the findings on school attendance and homework.
+Finally, we look at the effect of rainfall shocks and mobile money on children engaging in household chores that could also partially explain the findings on school attendance and homework.
 We find a small positive insignificant effect of rainfall shocks on the probability that children helped with household chores the day prior to the survey, but a large and significant effect on the interaction term with mobile money leading to a large significant overall effect.
-We find that mobile money reduces engagement in household chores in response to rainfall shocks by about 18 percentage points, roughly a 50 percent reduction compared to the mean.
-Column 5 in Online Appendix Table A11 shows these effects are exclusively driven by the effects on girls.
-A one standard deviation negative rainfall shock leads to 5.9 percentage point increase in the propensity of girls having to engage in household chores, which is a 22 percent increase given the baseline.
+We find that mobile money reduces engagement in household chores in response to rainfall shocks by about 18 percentage points, roughly a 50-percent reduction compared to the mean.
+Column (5) in Table A11 shows these effects are exclusively driven by the effects on girls.
+A one standard deviation negative rainfall shock leads to 5.9-percentage point increase in the propensity of girls having to engage with household chores, which is a 22-percent increase given the baseline.
 Girls in households with mobile money are shielded from the negative consequences of droughts, leading to a large and significant negative effect.
 These results are important to understand the unequal impact shocks to the household can have for girls and boys in affected households.
-Time poverty of women has been identified as a major barrier to economic inclusion for females in Tanzania, and an increase in household chores for school-aged girls may contribute to their underinvestment in education (Fox 2016).
+Time poverty of women has been identified as a major barrier to economic inclusion for females in Tanzania, and an increase in household chores for school aged girls may contribute to their underinvestment in education (Fox 2016).
 Improved financial inclusion may particularly benefit girls in these households by reducing the impact of rainfall shocks on educational investments through child labor and household chores.